USPTO THROWS OUT MOST OF ZILLOW’S “Z-ESTIMATE” PATENT CLAIMS

 Los Angeles – A recent patent application filed by Apple has people gearing up more than ever for the iPhone 6.
 Entitled “Voice-Based Image Tagging and Searching,” the application seeks protection over technology that would let users tag and organize photos by speaking.
 While iPhones have been able to sort photos by the time and location they were taken since the launch of iOS 7 in the fall of 2013, this patent takes it a step further.

 The filing details how Apple users can tag photos using whatever “natural language” they want, including by naming the place, person or occasion featured.
-The phone will then organize the photos based on the tags and store them in a database that is searchable by Siri.
-Thus, users can easily save and recall photos in their growing photo libraries all by voice command.
+The phone will then organize the photo Read the rest

 Los Angeles – Nestle has come under fire for its recent patent application seeking protection over an extraction of the fennel flower seed, which comes from a plant that has been used by humans since as early as the 10th century.
 At the forefront of the groups that are criticizing the Swiss-based food leader is Sum of Us, an organization that identifies itself as “fighting for people over profits.”
 The group claims that Nestle is attempting to profit from the fennel flower itself, which has been used as a homeopathic remedy for thousands of years.

 The patent filing has angered several groups including Sum of Us, which contends that N Read the rest